 Environment, Food and Rural Affairs Select Committee

-Dr Neil Hudson MP for Penrith and The Border, Member of the EFRA Select Committee, said:
+Dr Neil Hudson, MP for Penrith and The Border and member of the EFRA Select Committee said,

 “As a veterinary surgeon I am passionate about animal health and welfare and I am delighted that The Government is going to recognise animal sentience in legislation.
 I am really pleased that our EFRA Committee is going to conduct an Inquiry on this as it is so important that we get this right and that the animals that we are privileged to care for are recognised rightly and properly as fully sentient beings.”